gabrielpadurean/mocker/README.md

 ## Storage
 **MySQL** is used to store the **Mapping** entities.
 To start the application a running MySQL instance is required.
+Check the `application.properties` file for details related to the MySQL connection.

 ## Logs
 There are two main files for logging, the `server_log.log` and the `access_log.log`.